Maudgalyayana: Relics

 Initially, Cunningham and Maisey divided the shares of the discovered items and had them shipped to Britain.
 Since some of Cunningham's discovered items were lost when one ship sank, some scholars have understood that the Sanchi relics were lost.
-However, in a 2007 study, the historian Torkel Brekke used extensive historical documents to argument that it was Maisey who took all the relics with him, not Cunningham.
+However, in a 2007 study, the historian Torkel Brekke used extensive historical documents to argue that it was Maisey who took all the relics with him, not Cunningham.
 This would imply that the relics reached Britain in their entirety.
 After the relics reached Britain, they were given to the Victoria and Albert Museum in London in 1866.
 When the relics were given to the V&A Museum, pressure from Buddhists to return the relics to their country of origin arose.
 Although at first the museum dismissed the complaints as coming from a marginal community of English Buddhists, when several Buddhist societies in India took notice, as well as societies in other Asian countries, it became a serious matter.
 Eventually, the museum was pressured by the British government to return the relics and their original caskets, for diplomatic reasons.
 After many requests and much correspondence, the museum had the relics brought back to the Sri Lankan Maha Bodhi Society in 1947.
 They were formally re-installed into a shrine at Sanchi, India, in 1952, after it had been agreed that Buddhists would continue to be their caretaker, and a long series of ceremonies had been held to pay due respect.
 The relics were paraded through many countries in South and Southeast Asia, in both Theravāda and Mahāyāna countries.
 At the same time, Indian Prime Minister Nehru used the opportunity to propagate a message of unity and religious tolerance, and from a political perspective, legitimate state power.
 Indeed, even for other countries, such as Burma, in which the relics were shown, it helped to legitimate the government, create unity, and revive religious practice: "those tiny pieces of bone moved not only millions of devotees worldwide, but national governments as well", as stated by art historian Jack Daulton.
 For these reasons, Burma asked for a portion of the relics to keep there.
 In ceremonies attended by hundred of thousands people, the relics were installed in the Kaba Aye Pagoda, in the same year as India.